Neurotech-Hub/HOSI_Scanner/docs/results.md

 ## Conclusion

-In conclusion, our device captures spectral data for an entire scene which can be analyzed in realtime or posthoc; all data is exported via CSV as well as the RGB image below.
+In conclusion, our device captures spectral data for an entire scene which can be analyzed in realtime or posthoc; all data is exported via CSV file.